Solving estimating equations with copulas: Abstract

 \section{Abstract}

-{\bfseries \sffamily Abstract} \\ Thanks to their aptitude to capture complex dependence structures, copulas are frequently used to glue random variables into a joint model with arbitrary one-dimensional margins.
-More recently, they have been applied to solve statistical learning problems such as regressions or classification.
+Thanks to their ability to capture complex dependence structures, copulas are frequently used to glue random variables into a joint model with arbitrary marginal distributions.
+More recently, they have been applied to solve statistical learning problems such as regression or classification.
 Framing such approaches as solutions of estimating equations, we generalize them in a unified framework.
-We derive consistency, asymptotic normality, and validity of the bootstrap for copula-based Z-estimators.
-We further illustrate the versatility such estimators through theoretical and simulated examples. \\[12pt] {\itshape Keywords: } copula, estimating functions, Z-estimators, statistical learning \\ {\itshape MSC: } 60F17, 60G15, 62F12, 62G08, 62G20, 62J02
+We can then obtain simultaneous, coherent inferences across multiple regression-like problems.
+We derive consistency, asymptotic normality, and validity of the bootstrap for corresponding estimators.
+The conditions allow for both continuous and discrete data as well as parametric, nonparametric, and semiparametric estimators of the copula and marginal distributions.
+The versatility of this methodology is illustrated by several theoretical examples, a simulation study, and an application to financial portfolio allocation.